darshbs/-NotFunny/HowTo.md

 So before we dive into crafting our meme-slinging masterpiece, let’s break it down:

-You can skip this and scroll down to "Steps"
+You can skip this and scroll down to "Steps" if you are **Frankenstein**.

 ## 🤔 What *is* a Discord Bot?